Mistletoe Fig (Ficus deltoidea) Care Indoors; Watering, Soil, Pruning, Propagation, Problems

 5. Is Mistletoe Fig toxic to pets?

-Yes, Mistletoe Fig is mildly toxic to pets if ingested.
-Keep it out of reach of cats and dogs.
+Yes, Mistletoe Fig is toxic to pets if ingested.
+Keep it out of reach of cats, dogs and other pets.

 6. How fast does Mistletoe Fig grow?